OFFLINE-GmbH/oc-clockwork-plugin/README.md

 CMS.

 Clockwork is a browser extension, providing tools for debugging and profiling your October CMS applications.
-Clockwork captures and visualizes the following data
+Clockwork captures and visualizes the following data:

 * HTTP requests
 * Performance timeline of application execution cycle